GiggInnovations/gigg-knowledge-base/gpt_inbox_overview.md

 - **Setup**: Add RSS URLs in `Inbox Settings > Feeds`.
   ![Adding an RSS URL](https://github.com/user-attachments/assets/d6ae77f7-7d4f-4a40-97d3-e2b522ae08fa)

 - **Display**: Shows all posts from the feed, independent of keyword settings.
+   - The posts are fetched chronologically with no regard to how popular the post is.
   ![image](https://github.com/user-attachments/assets/f42c78f3-8b44-465e-8f8d-a289f03ac598)

 - **Actions**: Same as social media posts—delete, pin, and search.